helmick43270/DS18B20-tester/README.md

-Need to test temp sensors before installing into product.
+Need to test DS18B20 temp sensors before installing into product.
 This is set up to test three sensors at a time on an ESP32 dev board using GPIO-Zero, Two, and Four.
+Pull up the GPIO lines with a 4.7k-ohm resistor.
+This is NOT set up for parasite power.